 Buying Stereo Cameras

-Stereo film cameras themselves are quite expensive now, and second-hand ones are prone to having problems, such as one lens out of focus or unsharp (or both if you’re lucky!), winding problems, seals deteriorated, etc. I try to buy ones which have been serviced where possible; they’re usually a bit more expensive, but in the long-run it’s cheaper than finding out the camera has problems after buying a film and developing it, although even this doesn’t come with a guarantee.
+Stereo film cameras themselves are quite expensive now, and second-hand ones are prone to having problems, such as one lens out of focus or unsharp, or both if you’re lucky, winding problems, seals deteriorated, etc. I try to buy ones which have been serviced where possible; they’re usually a bit more expensive, but in the long-run it’s cheaper than finding out the camera has problems after buying a film and developing it, although even this doesn’t come with a guarantee.
 Remember that many stereo film cameras are around 70 years old now, so always try to inspect them before buying if it’s possible.

 I have to admit that I’ve been caught out a couple of times buying online, but luckily I managed to get refunds.
 Try to make sure the seller has a returns policy if possible, if they don’t have good photos on their listings, don’t be afraid to ask them for more detailed ones.
-Also, don’t be afraid to ask them questions and don’t feel pressured into leaving feedback until you’ve thoroughly tested the camera, especially with eBay.
+Also, don’t be afraid to ask them questions and don’t feel pressured into leaving feedback until you’ve thoroughly tested the camera, especially with places like eBay.

 If you need any original instruction manuals for stereo film cameras, I recommend visiting Butkus.org.